'General Hospital' Spoilers: The Henrik Reveal Rocks Relationships Throughout Port Charles

 — General Hospital (@GeneralHospital) May 21, 2018

 Given how Finn just opened up to Anna about his lingering feelings for her, he’ll surely be anxious to try to save her too.
-TV Source Magazine indicates that Finn will be anxious to find answers as he catches wind of this chaos and viewers know that Robert isn’t going to sit back and wait for Dante or anyone else to ensure Anna’s safety.
+TV Source Magazine indicates that Finn will be anxious to find answers as he catches wind of this chaos and viewers know that Robert isn’t going to sit back and wait for Dante, or anyone else, to ensure Anna’s safety.

 Nina now knows that Valentin had kept the truth about Henrik hidden from her and she’s got a lot of emotions to sort through as a result.
 General Hospital spoilers note that she will talk with Lulu about the situation, and all of this is going to cause waves for Lulu as it plays out as well.